School: Psychology and Interdisciplinary Inquiry

 Benina Gould received her Ph.D. in Clinical Psychology from Fielding Institute, receiving the Annual Social Justice Award.
 She was awarded a Carnegie Fellowship at the Belfer Center for International Studies at Harvard's Kennedy School of Government and Grants from the Center for Middle Eastern Studies , UC Berkeley and the Fetzer Foundation.
 She is former Director of the Social Transformation Program at Saybook Graduate School in San Francisco and a visiting scholar at the University of California, International and Area Studies.

-Benina's present work "Religious Based Peace Education" is a long term project with the "Abrahamic Family Outreach" project at the Center for Theory and Research at Esalen Institute.
-As part of this she has developed the "Student Religion/Pluralism Survey" that asks questions in order to understand the role that religion plays in the daily lives of high school students both at school , with their friends and durning a crisis.
-This research has been completed in Oakland, California, Muenster, Germany and Punjab, Pakistan."""
+Benina's present work "Beyond Tolerence: "Student Religion/Pluralism Survey" is a long term project with the "Abrahamic Family Outreach" at the Center for Theory and Research at Esalen Institute.
+The survey asks questions in order to understand the role that religion plays in the daily lives of high school students both at school , with their friends and durning a crisis.
+This research has been completed in Oakland, California, Muenster, Germany and Punjab, Pakistan.

 Upcoming Presentations and Public Addresses